-- In order that the Port of Tokyo can play an important role in supporting the people and industries of the Tokyo metropolitan area, Tokyo Metropolitan Govt. has been promoting preventative maintenance-based operation and management of aging port and harbor facilities based on the basic plan for preventative maintenance of Port of Tokyo harbor facilities, etc. - In addition, it has formulated a plan to extend the life of bridges and tunnels in the Port of Tokyo while ensuring their function as a road network. - From the perspective of preventative maintenance, Tokyo Metropolitan Govt. will restore and improve the performance of facilities not only through conventional repair works for maintenance but through largescale renovations for life extension and subsequently conduct inspections and repair works for maintenance appropriately, thereby aiming to extend their life further (by around 100 years). - The target facilities are the bridges and tunnels managed by the Bureau of Port and Harbor that are positioned as part of an emergency route or the road bridges and tunnels extending 100 meters or more.
-For 40 year or older facilities, works will begin within the next five years by taking account of their soundness based on the results of inspections and surveys. - The social issues Tokyo Metropolitan Govt. recognizes are maintaining and managing sustainable infrastructure and securing the safety and security of users.
+- In order that the Port of Tokyo can play an important role in supporting the people and industries of the Tokyo metropolitan area, Tokyo Metropolitan Govt. has been promoting preventative maintenance-based operation and management of aging port and harbor facilities based on the basic plan for preventative maintenance of Port of Tokyo harbor facilities, etc. - In addition, it has formulated a plan to extend the life of bridges and tunnels in the Port of Tokyo while ensuring their function as a road network. - From the perspective of preventative maintenance, Tokyo Metropolitan Govt. will restore and improve the performance of facilities not only through conventional repair works for maintenance but through largescale renovations for life extension and subsequently conduct inspections and repair works for maintenance appropriately, thereby aiming to extend their life further (by around 100 years). - The target facilities of the life extension plan are the bridges and tunnels managed by the Bureau of Port and Harbor that are positioned as part of an emergency route or the road bridges and tunnels extending 100 meters or more. - The social issues Tokyo Metropolitan Govt. recognizes are maintaining and managing sustainable infrastructure and securing the safety and security of users.
 Solutions to the issues will benefit local residents and other people who use port and harbor facilities. - The table below shows contributions of the eligible project to SDGs in accordance with ICMA's table of mapping between project categories and SDGs.

-SDGs Targets 9 AND DEPARTMENT AND 9.1 Develop quality, reliable, sustainable and resilient infrastructure, including regional and trans-border infrastructure, to support economic development and human well-being, with a focus on affordable and equitable access for all 11 SUSTAINABLE CRITES AND COMMUNITIES 11.7 By 2030, provide universal access to safe, inclusive and accessible, green and public spaces, particularly for women and children, older persons and persons with disabilities
+SDGs 9 AND PERSTRUCTURE 9.1 Develop quality, reliable, sustainable and resilient infrastructure, including regional and trans-border infrastructure, to support economic development and human well-being, with a focus on affordable and equitable access for all 11 SUSTAINABLE CITIES AND COMMUNITIES 11.7 By 2030, provide universal access to safe, inclusive and accessible, green and public spaces, particularly for women and children, older persons and persons with disabilities